OpenRCT2/OpenRCT2/readme.md

 <details>
   <summary>Show instructions</summary>

-  1. Check out the repository.
-This can be done using [GitHub Desktop](https://desktop.github.com) or [other tools](https://help.github.com/articles/which-remote-url-should-i-use).
+  1. Check out the repository, this can be done using [GitHub Desktop](https://desktop.github.com) or [other tools](https://help.github.com/articles/which-remote-url-should-i-use)
-  2. Open a new Developer Command Prompt for VS 2022, then navigate to the repository (e.g. `cd C:\GitHub\OpenRCT2`).
+  2. Open a new Developer Command Prompt for VS 2022
+  3. Navigate to the repository (e.g. `cd C:\GitHub\OpenRCT2`)
-  3. To build the 64-bit version, use `msbuild openrct2.proj /t:build /p:platform=x64`.
+  4. To build the 64-bit version, use `msbuild openrct2.proj /t:build /p:platform=x64`

-     To build the 32-bit version, use `msbuild openrct2.proj /t:build /p:platform=Win32`.
+     To build the 32-bit version, use `msbuild openrct2.proj /t:build /p:platform=Win32`
-  4. Run the game, `bin\openrct2`
+  5. Run the game, `bin\openrct2`

   Once you have ran msbuild once, further development can be done within Visual Studio by opening `openrct2.sln`.
 Make sure to select the correct target platform for which you ran the build in point #3 (`Win32` for the 32-bit version, `x64` for the 64-bit version), otherwise the build will fail in Visual Studio.